Xian Lim: Acting career

-In 2011, Xian began courting fellow Star Magic artist and leading lady Kim Chiu.
-Lim and Chiu began dating in 2012, which was confirmed in a 2013 episode of Kris TV.

-On November 15, 2018, Kim Chiu confirmed her relationship with Lim in an interview on Tonight with Boy Abunda.
+Other work

+Directing

+Lim's directorial debut was Tabon, which premiered at the Cinemalaya 2019.
+In 2022, Xian Lim directed an episode of Wish Ko Lang.
+In 2023, he released his first commercial film Hello, Universe!.

 Activism

 Lim has participated in various charity games including annual birthday events at local missions foundations, performing at benefit concerts, an event in Iloilo under Star Magic and San Juan City for the victims of Typhoon Sendong.
 In August 2012, he and Kim Chiu spearheaded a relief operation in Marikina for the city's flood-affected victims.

 During 2013, Lim joined the PETA Free Mali campaign along with Kim Chiu.
 Lim made a video plea for Mali asking that she be moved to a sanctuary for the sake of her well-being.

-Basketball career
+Basketball

-Lim played for the Mandaluyong El Tigre for the 2018–2019 season of MPBL.
+Lim played for the amateur basketball club Mandaluyong El Tigre in the 2018–2019 MPBL season.